 The Relationship Between Your Immune System and Sleep

-Your immune system and sleep are intimately connected.
-Sleep loss impacts your immune response and, in turn, your immune system alters your sleep.
-If you are trying to avoid getting sick, getting consistently long and quality sleep will be one of your primary methods of preventing illness and ensuring optimal recovery.
+The immune system and sleep are intimately connected.
+Sleep loss impacts immune response and, in turn, immune system failures impact sleep.
+If one is trying to avoid getting sick, consistent quantiful and quality sleep is one of the best ways to prevent illness and ensure optimal recovery.

 Why Sleep Prevents Sickness